mayankk2308/mkdatadetector/README.md

 The output format will be uniform for other types of data features as well, with the `data` field returning objects of the appropriate type in each case.

-### Additional Convenience Capabilities
+### Additional Capabilities

-Besides data detection, the framework also provides handy convenience functions to use detected information.
+Besides data detection, `MKDataDetector` also provides handy convenience functions to use detected information.
 For example, to retrieve precise location information from some string:
 ```swift
 if let addresses = testString.addresses {
     guard let primaryAddress = addresses.first else { return }